mozilla-services/merino-py/docs/ops.md

 - `logging.info` (`MERINO__LOGGING__LEVELS`) - Minimum level of logs that should
   be reported.
-This should be a number of _entries_ separated by commas (for environment variables) or specified as list (YAML).
+This should be a number of _entries_ separated by commas (for environment variables) or specified as list (TOML).

   This will be combined with the contents of the `RUST_LOG` environment variable for compatibility. `RUST_LOG` will take precedence over this setting.
 If the